What Matters in LLM-Based Feature Extractor for Recommender? A Systematic Analysis of Prompts, Models, and Adaptation: Experiments

-Through systematic and decoupled analysis in prior sections, we have identified a set of optimal practices for the \textit{LLM-as-a-feature-extractor} paradigm.
-Unlike the baseline configuration, this optimized setup integrates: (1) Simple Attribute Concatenation for processing item attributes; (2) Mean Pooling for feature aggregation; (3) a two-stage CPT+SFT strategy for LLM fine-tuning; (4) an MoE Adapter with PCA for feature adaptation; and (5) a Direct Replacement strategy, omitting item ID information, for backbone recommender systems.
+Based on the systematic investigations facilitated by the \sysName{} framework, we have identified the optimal design choices for each module of the \textit{LLM-as-feature-extractor} paradigm.
+By synthesizing these best practices, we instantiate an \textbf{optimized configuration} that integrates: (1) a flattened attribute concatenation strategy for item description; (2) mean pooling for prompt-level embedding aggregation; (3) a two-stage CPT+SFT scheme for LLM adaptation; (4) a PCA-enhanced MoE adapter for feature compression and transformation; and (5) a direct replacement of ID embeddings with semantic vectors for downstream sequential models.